hillarykrumbholz/Mental_Health_in_Tech/README.md

 #### What statistics are involved and why?
 Bootstrapping is a test that relies on random sampling with replacement and in random forests is used on the individual trees where some samples are used multiple times.
 The idea being that if each tree is trained on different samples, the entire forest will have a lower variance without increasing the bias. <br>

-#### Preprocessing

- OneHotEncoder
-- Encode categorical features to numerical values using OneHotEncoder.
-This creates a binary column for each category and returns a sparse matrix or dense array.
-- We are then able to fit and transform  OneHotEncoder using  categorical variable list.
-The next step is to preprocess  encoded data so that we can fit our training and testing sets.
-- Then merge one-hot encoded features and drop  originals. <br>

-Define  features and target
-- Target: Have you been diagnosed with a mental health disorder - Yes
-- Features: Have you been diagnosed with a mental health disorder - No; Have you been diagnosed with a mental health disorder - Yes <br>
-- Split into  training and testing sets

-## Analysis

 ## Dashboard